coolsamson7/service/README.md

 - registries ( consul, etc. ) and
 - loadbalancing mechanisms

-the result from a developer perspective is still too complicated and also has some shortcomings.
+the result from a developer perspective in my mind is still too complicated and also has some shortcomings.
 Even if most of the technical details are nicely hidden, the programmer typically still needs to write low-level protocol agnostic code to call services.

 **Example:**